Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Dynamics and Quasistatics of independent GPPs

-In Section~\ref{sec: QCApplication}, we discuss the application of local-equilibrium relations~\eqref{eq: GPP_QS} combined with the phenomenological transport model (see Section~\ref{sec: Dissipation}) in an updated-Lagrangian quasicontinuum framework.
-To this end, we have developed an in-house updated-Lagrangian data structure in which, computations are performed using elements (tetrahedra) generated as a result of a 3D triangulation of the coarse-grained lattice.
-The generated mesh is kinematically updated with the deformation of the crystal, the details of which will be presented in future works.
-Within the scope of present study, we aim to validate the computational implementation of the local-equilibrium equations~\eqref{eq: GPP_QS} in the updated-Lagrangian data-structure, which will be used in Section~\ref{sec: QCApplication} to perform coarse-grained nonequilibrium thermomechanical simulations.
-For numerical validation, we compute the thermal expansion coefficient, \Revision{the uniaxial and shear components of the linear elastic stiffness tensor ($C_{11}$ and $C_{44}$ respectively in Voigt-Kelvin notation, see~\citet{reddy2007introduction}), and the bulk modulus $\kappa$ (collectively referred as elasticity coefficients here on)} of a single-crystal of pure copper (Cu).
-For computing phase-space averages we use the third-order multivariable Gaussian quadrature~\citep{stroud1971approximate, kulkarni2007coarse}. }
+Within the scope of the present study, we aim to validate the computational implementation of the local-equilibrium equations~\eqref{eq: GPP_QS} within a finite-temperature, updated-Lagrangian 3D QC framework, which will be detailed and used in Section~\ref{sec: QCApplication} to perform coarse-grained nonequilibrium thermomechanical simulations.
+For numerical validation of the isothermal quasistatic setting, we here compute the thermal expansion coefficient of a single-crystal of pure copper (Cu).
+We use an in-house developed updated-Lagrangian QC library, which is based on a simplicial mesh of tetrahedral elements in 3D and which adopts the seamless coarsening strategy of \citet{amelang2015summation}, so that all regions in a simulation (including the fully-resolved domain) are meshed.
+For computing phase-space averages, we use third-order multivariable Gaussian quadrature~\citep{stroud1971approximate, kulkarni2007coarse}.}